carlesloriente/jekyllthemes/_posts/2014-06-21-gridgallery.markdown

 license: WTF
 ---

 GridGallery theme, pushes the boundaries of Jekyll.
 This is a photo blogging theme that allows you to share your images on internet.
-This theme is a chip of this parent [experiment](https://github.com/codrops/GridGallery).
+This theme is a chip of this parent [experiment](https://github.com/codrops/GridGallery){:target="_blank"}{:rel="noopener noreferrer"}.
 There aren't any of such unauthodox themes for Jekyll ('till now).
 Enjoy!

 ## Contact

-I'd love to hear from you, send me a [tweet](https://twitter.com/_nadjetey).
-Feel free to [open issues](https://github.com/nadjetey/GridGallery/issues/new) if you run into trouble or have suggestions.
+I'd love to hear from you, send me a [tweet](https://twitter.com/_nadjetey){:target="_blank"}{:rel="noopener noreferrer"}.
+Feel free to [open issues](https://github.com/nadjetey/GridGallery/issues/new){:target="_blank"}{:rel="noopener noreferrer"} if you run into trouble or have suggestions.
 Pull Requests always welcome.